SSyncropel Docs

 sqlite3 ~/.syncro/hub.db 'VACUUM;'

 VACUUM rewrites the database file to its compact form.
-It is safe with the daemon stopped; do not run it against a running daemon.
+It is safe with the instance stopped; do not run it against a running instance.

 Archive